 - >Only trash removal will be included in the rent.
-Water, sewer, electricity (including electric heat pump), cable television, internet access, and telephone charges will be paid by the tenant; - ➤ Market entry is scheduled for mid-2014; - > On-site full-time management/staffing, including a professional management company with experience in similar rental housing alternatives, will be contracted to operate the facility, with pre-leasing activities beginning as soon as possible.
+Water, sewer, electricity (including electric heat pump), cable television, internet access, and telephone charges will be paid by the tenant; - Market entry is scheduled for late 2014/early 2015; - >On-site full-time management/staffing, including a professional management company with experience in similar rental housing alternatives, will be contracted to operate the facility, with pre-leasing activities beginning as soon as possible.